quicwg/base-drafts/draft-ietf-quic-http.md

 a server push by Push ID (see {{frame-push-promise}}), encoded as a variable-length integer.

-When a client sends this frame, it is indicating that it does not wish to receive the promised resource.
+When a client sends CANCEL_PUSH, it is indicating that it does not wish to receive the promised resource.
 The server SHOULD abort sending the resource, but the mechanism to do so depends on the state of the corresponding push stream.
 If the server has not yet created a push stream, it does not create one.
 If the push stream is open, the server SHOULD abruptly terminate that stream.
-If the push stream has already closed, the server MAY abruptly terminate the stream (cancelling any retransmissions) or MAY take no action.
+If the server has already fulfilled the promise, the server MAY still abruptly terminate the stream or MAY take no action.

-When a server sends this frame, it is indicating that it will not be fulfilling a promise and has not created a push stream.
+When a server sends CANCEL_PUSH, it is indicating that it will not be fulfilling a promise and has not created a push stream.
 The client should not expect the corresponding promise to be fulfilled.